Klaax/RouteAdvisor/README.md

 Euro Truck Simulator 2 / American Truck Simulator's Route Advisor, for mobile devices.
 This is a skin for funbit's [ETS2 Telemetry Server](https://github.com/Funbit/ets2-telemetry-server).

 ## Features
 The Route Advisor includes some features that Euro Truck Simulator 2 / American Truck Simulator's Route Advisor currently has.
+It's slightly edited to display useful informations.
 These features are:

 - Truck information
     - Truck model